20 Jun Juvenile Defense Attorney: Your Child Has Been Arrested, Now What?

-It is a frightening experience when you receive a frightened phone call from your child telling you that they have been arrested or detained under criminal suspicion.
+You never think you will need to hire a juvenile defense attorney to help your child fight criminal charges, but it happens.
+It is a frightening experience when you receive a frantic phone call from your child telling you that they have been arrested or detained under criminal suspicion.
 Part of you wants yell and scream while the other part of you wants to get ahead of the game and make sure that your child is taken care of.
 In a situation like this it is important to have a criminal defense attorney on your side who understands juvenile court and can help you navigate the process smoothly and successfully.

 The Juvenile Process – Hire a Juvenile Defense Attorney to Help

 When police arrest or contact a minor they have the ability to decide how they would like to deal with the situation.
 They can choose to issue a warning to the minor and then continue on with their day.
 In California, the warning and release process is known as counsel and release- essentially, the officer counsels the minor on what they were doing wrong and tells them to correct their behavior and then he or she releases the minor.
 If this happens, there is no need to follow up with the court or with the officer because there is no formal documentation of this interaction occurring.
 There are situations that occur in which the officer can choose to detain or hold the minor until a parent or guardian comes to pick them up.
 If this is the case, it often occurs that the parent or guardian who arrives will be given a citation to appear with the child in court.
 Finally, the officer may choose to keep the juvenile in custody meaning that that the juvenile will receive a referral to go to juvenile court.
 A juvenile defense attorney can help you through the process.